argoproj/argo-cd/docs/operator-manual/high_availability.md

 * `argocd-repo-server` `git ls-remote` to resolve ambiguous revision such as `HEAD`, branch or tag name.
 This operation is happening pretty frequently and might fail.
 To avoid failed syncs use `ARGOCD_GIT_ATTEMPTS_COUNT` environment variable to retry failed requests.

-* `argocd-repo-server` caches data, including manifests, for 24h by default, then every 3m (by default) it checks for changes to the app manifests.
-Argo CD assumes by default that manifests only change when the Git repo changes, but with Kustomize remote bases, or Helm patch releases, it can change at other times..
-You can reduce this duration by using `----repo-cache-expiration duration`, and we'd suggest in low volume environments we'd suggest you try '1h'.
+* `argocd-repo-server` Every 3m (by default) Argo CD checks for changes to the app manifests.
+Argo CD assumes by default that manifests only change when the repo changes, so it caches generated manifests (for 24h by default).
+With Kustomize remote bases, or Helm patch releases, the manifests can change even though the repo has not changed.
+By reducing the cache time, you can get the changes without waiting for 24h.
+Use `----repo-cache-expiration duration`, and we'd suggest in low volume environments you try '1h'.
 Bear in mind this will negate the benefit of caching if set too low.

 **metrics:**